doubleknd26/airpollution-analyzer/README.md

 ## Airpollution Analyzer
 This is my first hadoop mapreduce program to analyze air pollution of Seoul, South Korea.
-There is two modules in this project.
-First, *airpollution-analyzer-mapreduce* is a module to run hadoop mapreduce.
-The other one is a *airpollution-analyzer-service* and it is a module to see mapreduce result using http.

 ### Getting started with airpollution-analyzer-mapreduce